MathPel/Mathieu-Pellen/content/event/example/index.md

 - **Upload** an existing slide deck to `static/` and link using `url_slides` parameter in the front matter of the talk file
 - **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://wowchemy.com/docs/writing-markdown-latex/).

-Further event details, including [page elements](https://wowchemy.com/docs/writing-markdown-latex/) such as image galleries, can be added to the body of this page.